 [NB: My friend Jay Maas, a student of and instructor in Insular Broadsword, suggested I make a few things more clear than I did.
 His advice is sound and so I have made a few changes.
 It was never my intention to denigrate the British/Insular school; I merely chose texts from it as an example because like the Italians they have a rich source collection, the texts vary considerably, and because I know it best after Italian.
 I thought it was clear from my discussion below of the House of Angelo and its fame, as well as my comments about Roworth, that I know and acknowledge that there was a fully developed system in place and taught in 18th/19th cen.
 Britain, but it doesn’t hurt to make that more explicit.
 May 16, 2019]

 There’s considerable misunderstanding and a lot of misleading information out there about “dueling” and “military” sabre and how they relate.
 Some students ask me if what we’ll be doing is military sabre as opposed to “dueling” sabre, but this is a false dichotomy—they’re making a distinction based more on perception than fact, on specific application vs. body of technique.
 In large part both camps (not to mention sport fencing ultimately) draw upon the same material, the same sources, so how are they different?
 To what degree the same?
 It comes down, in part, to how we define each term.
-The quick answer is that there is no difference in technique, only in purpose—the duelist normally follows rules, a soldier normally operates in a theater without them.
+The quick answer is that there is no difference in technique, only in amount and purpose.
+Moreover, the duelist normally follows rules, a soldier normally operates in a theater without them.

 When someone says “dueling” sabre what they mean, by and large, is “classical” sabre, that is, sabre as defined and intended for the dueling ground, and which in time led to the modern sport.
 Defining classical sabre, however, is as easy a task as defining classical fencing.
 A few examples.
 Columbia Classical Fencing, LLC‘s website, for example, defines classical fencing as “fencing as it was practiced in the West during roughly the late 1700s and into the 1800s.” [i]